 “Well, I think you both could go for some really fine hot dogs right now.
-You know hot dogs helps everyone think more clearly, and I’d bet ya’ a ten sin chip ya’d think twice about this whole kaboodle,” Hot Dog Minion says with a tone that’s actually reasonably friendly.
+You know hot dogs help everyone think more clearly, and I’d bet ya’ a ten sin chip ya’d think twice about this whole kaboodle,” Hot Dog Minion says with a tone that’s actually reasonably friendly considering the situation.

 “You two are gonna regret ever being born,” Combat Minion hisses, his massive body still struggling against the chains.

 “Dad’s gonna break your necks, rape your bodies, light you on fire, piss out the fire, light you on fire again, tear out your eyes while laughing, and then slit your little throats f-”

 “Yeah, Pet Sitting Minion, what the heck?!”
 Sock Minion adds with a horrified tone.

 Pet Sitting Minion sighs with a veil of immense disgust.
 “You guys are soft.
 Chaos is gonna fucking murder these losers.”

 Equestrian minion clears her throat.
 “Yes, but that language is pretty heavy-handed, don’t you think?
 What would The Overlord think of that kind of it?”

 “Yeah: if you said he was gonna, you know, rape people I don’t think that would be conducive to his image,” Combat Minion explains with an awkward frown.

 “I don’t even think he has a hot dog,” Hot Dog Minion adds helpfully.

 All of the others look at Hot Dog Minion with an expression that’s bordering between stupefaction and disappointment.
 They knew Hot Dog Minion would try to bring the conversation back to hot dogs, but they weren’t expecting this.